ChandanKrr/ChandanKrr/README.md

 ## 👋 About Me

-Hello!
-I'm Chandan, a final-year Computer Science Engineering student passionate about coding, and an aspiring Software Engineer, based in India.
-I have a passion for Frontend and Mobile technologies, and I love working on React and React-Native.
+Hello, I'm Chandan, a final-year Computer Science Engineering student based in India.
+I am passionate about coding, with a focus on Web and Mobile technologies.
+Proficient in Java and JavaScript, I am excited about transitioning from academia to the professional realm.
+Eager to contribute my skills and learn from real-world projects, I am aspiring to kickstart my career as a Software Engineer.

 ## 💻 Tech Stack